isildur7/neopixel-matrix-on-RPi-Pico/README.md

 ## Step 7: Serial Communication:
 We will be communicating with our matrix using serial commands.
 For this section, refer to the file neopixel-pico-comms.py.
 Also, we will be using the serial monitor from the Arduino IDE so make sure you have Arduino IDE installed.
 Below, I have explained the serial commands and their functions from neopixel-pico-comms.py.
-1. INIT PIN:
+1. ```INIT PIN```:

 This command initializs our program.
-Type the pin number at which your DIN is connected after INIT PIN and hit enter (for example INIT PIN 0 if you are connected at pin 0).
+Type the pin number at which your DIN is connected after INIT PIN and hit enter (for example ```INIT PIN 0``` if you are connected at pin 0).
+If everything goes right, you should see a message like ```LED array at GPIO 0```.

-2.
+2. ```ALL OFF```:

+This command turns all the LEDs on the matrix OFF.

+3. ```FILL27```:

+Two more quantities have to be given with this command.
+The side and the color (in that order).
+The side can be one of T, B, R, L i.e. Top, Bottom, Right, Left.
+The color has to given in the format 0x an then the hex code (this applies to all the functions which have a color input).
+So an example would be ```FILL27 T 0x123123```.
+This will turn on the top 27 LEDs on the matrix with the color 123123.

+4. ```FILL18```:

+This command is very similar to FILL27.
+It requires the same inputs but the difference is that it turns ON only 18 LEDs instead of 27.

+5. ```FILL```:

+This command fills the entire matrix with the color you input with it.

+6. ```RING```: